grantmcdermott/skeptic-priors/README.md

 pacman::p_update()
 ```

-A brief note on fonts and figures: The `extrafont` package is used to embed the [Fira Sans](https://fonts.google.com/specimen/Fira+Sans) font (which must be installed separately on your system) in the figures.
-Please note that this requires some minor setup upon first use.
+The `extrafont` package is used to embed [Fira Sans](https://fonts.google.com/specimen/Fira+Sans) fonts in the figures.
+Please note that the Fira Sans font family must be installed separately on your system and also requires some minor setup before *R* recognizes it.
 See [here](https://github.com/wch/extrafont/blob/master/README.md) for instructions.
-However, you can also skip this setup if you want; in which case the code will automatically use one of *R*'s default fonts instead.
+However, you can also skip this setup if you want; the code is written in such a way that it will revert to *R*'s default font (Arial) if Fira Sans is unavailable.

 ## Problems